koderjoker/gsoc-internetarchive-2019/README.md

 ### Redesigning the search result card system
 The archive’s uneven search tile system has been one of its greatest obstacles to accessibility and navigation, and thus was one of my sub goals to tackle.

-For the same I did an in depth study on the current situation of our tiles and listed all its issues that would be needed to be resolved.
-I studied Sketch and the use of its various plugins and followed up to coordinate with our UI and UX engineer Jim and built a strategy together to tackle the tile designs and improve my workflow in Sketch.
+For the same I did an in-depth study of the current situation of our tiles and listed all its issues that would be needed to be resolved.
+I studied Sketch and the use of its various plugins and followed up with our UI and UX engineer Jim and built a strategy together to tackle the tile designs and improve my workflow in Sketch.

 We decided to first work towards equalising all cards heights, then followed by replacing our information messages with badges and solving colour contrast issues in our colour palette.
 I presented the latest version of the prototypes in our biweekly user experience forum and kept adding on small tasks, reiterated on and redesigned the tiles multiple times based on continuous review and feedback for until the final prototypes were confirmed and approved.